• Skip to main content

 Even before you look at the Theo Wanne mouthpieces themselves, everything about the Theo Wanne packaging and presentation just speaks to quality and high standards.
 Just the process of opening the package and unpacking the mouthpiece brings about an excitement and anticipation that these mouthpieces you are about to play are going to be amazing!

-Here is how the Theo Wanne website describes the new Gaia 4 soprano saxophone mouthpiece:
+Here is how the Theo Wanne website (save 15% by using this link) describes the new Gaia 4 soprano saxophone mouthpiece:

 The GAIA soprano series has been VERY popular, providing modern projection, along with the vintage large chamber sound.
 The GAIA 4 updates this concept MUCH farther, with a completely new Large-Stadium Chamber™ and updated Shark Gill Baffle™ design.
 It now has significantly more presence, similar to mouthpieces such as the Selmer Soloist, but with the full bodies beauty the GAIA model mouthpiece has become famous for.
 This is a major upgrade!